The 7 best open source Freshdesk alternatives for 2026

 Why it's on the list

 It brings a modern, user-friendly feel to the open source space.
-For teams who value simplicity and a great user experience and don't need a million bells and whistles, Frappe Helpdesk is a breath of fresh air.
+For teams who value simplicity and a great user experience, Frappe Helpdesk is an excellent option.
 Its features include a centralized ticket queue, SLA management to keep track of response times, a self-service customer portal, and canned responses for quick replies.

 Pricing